 Russia passed an amendment to the federal law ‘On Information, Information Technologies and Information Protection’.
-The law, which will come into force on November 1, 2017, will ban VPNs and proxy services which let you access banned websites.
+The law, which will come into force on 1 November 2017, will prohibit virtual private networks (VPNs) and proxy services which let users access banned websites.
 This will affect anonymization tools like Tor, I2P, Freenet etc. Internet providers will have to block websites hosting these tools.
 The amendment is primarily targeted on extremism content but may have a negative impact on freedom of expression in Russia.

 Privacy and data protection are two interrelated Internet governance issues.
 Data protection is a legal mechanism that ensures privacy.
 Privacy is usually defined as the right of any citizen to control their own personal information and to decide about it (to disclose information or not).
 Privacy is a fundamental human right.
 It is recognised in the Universal Declaration of Human Rights, the International Covenant on Civil and Political Rights, and in many other international and regional human rights conventions.
 The July 2015 appointment of the first UN Special Rapporteur on the Right to Privacy in the Digital Age reflects the rising importance of privacy in global digital policy, and the recognition of the need to address privacy rights issues the the global, as well as national levels.